 3 Black Widow Venom

-The Black Widow has some of the most potent venom in the arachnid world, in concentrations high enough to kill a healthy adult human with a single bite, and the way it kills is positively horrifying.
+The Black Widow has some of the most potent venom in the arachnid world, in concentrations high enough to kill a healthy adult human with a single bite.

 The bite releases a toxin into the blood, and from there the nervous system, that completely hijacks your nerves.
-Within minutes of a bite, you no longer have control of your body, and you get to experience first hand what rigor mortis is like as your muscles repeatedly clamp down in painful, seemingly never-ending waves of full body cramps that can last up to 24 hours even with treatment,
+Within minutes of a bite, you lose control of your body, experiencing relentless, full‑body cramps that can last up to twenty‑four hours even with treatment.

 You can recover, of course, if you get medical help in a timely manner, but those unlucky few who don’t: die a horrible, horrible death.